piranna/piranna.github.io/pages/hire-me.md

 #### Are you available to relocate?

-I prefer (almost) fully remote positions, or if not, job positions located in Madrid, Spain (both downtown or MetroSur area), but I'm also available for relocation.
-If that's mandatory, I have only three conditions:
+I'm interested mostly on full remote positions (specially on frelance projects), or job positions located in Madrid, Spain.
+I'm open to relocation depending of conditions, but mandatory ones are:

-1. salary / daily rate needs to be at least the same I would earn by working on Madrid or fully on remote, plus a proportional increment if destination city live level is higher than Madrid.
+1. salary is at least the same I would earn after a job change here on Madrid, plus a proportional increment to adjust to live and cost level of destination city, whichever is higher.
-2. company needs to provide me accomodation, or pay me a suplement for the flat rental and give me any warrants or help I would need to rent it by myself
+2. company provides me accomodation during all my contract or re-imbourse me the flat rental as an addition over the salary.
 3. company provides me flight tickets for both joining and leaving the company, and to go home and back at least twice a year (one of them for Christmas).

-On the other hand, I'm a *travel junkie*, so if it's a remote position but the job requires me to travel, I consider this a plus and the best of both worlds :-)
+On the other hand, I'm a *travel junkie*, so I don't have any problem about travel frequently (in fact, I consider it a plus).

 ### 💻 Technology